-Among the causes of sound not working in PS4 include incompatible operating system and drivers, or after installing a PS4 System Software Update, which may break the sound device and other components in your console.
+Among the causes of sound not working in PS4 include an incompatible operating system with a certain device driver, or after installing a PS4 System Software Update, which may break the sound device and other components in your console.

 It can also be due to a corrupted game/app update that causes conflicts with the PS4 system files, which consequently results in disabling some drivers from functioning.

 This is usually a system problem that sometimes can be easily fixed by rebuilding the PS4 database or just initializing the PS4 with full system software reinstallation, but it could also indicate an issue with the sound device, whether it’s a headset or speakers.

 There are several reasons that cause the PS4 to have no sound whether while playing games, watching videos, or listening to an audio file.

 We won’t address here the issue of not hearing PS4 beeps, as it has been already discussed in detail previously.

 So, here are our suggested solutions to fix the no sound in PS4.